-"HEY KIDS, COMICS!" was - at least, up through the Bronze Age of Comics - the summons of the spinner racks found at many News Stands, Bus Depots, Grocery Stores, Convenience Stores and Liquor Stores throughout the country.
+"HEY, KIDS!
+COMICS!" was - at least, up through the Bronze Age of Comics - the summons of the spinner racks found at many News Stands, Bus Depots, Grocery Stores, Convenience Stores and Liquor Stores throughout the country.
 Liquor Stores were also called "Party Stores" in the mid-west - not exactly what you'd consider a thoroughfare for family entertainment, but, hey - if there were comics to be found, you'd find the fans there!
-(I've reinterpreted the call just a bit for the purpose of this site).

 These pages were created with a fondness for the sense of wonder inspired by the comics of a by-gone era.
 One in which children (and, sometimes, adolescents) were the target audience for these treats, which continue to provide entertainment for all ages - even today.